 - The Little Shop That Wasn't There Yesterday: In the anthology film From Beyond the Grave, the linking premise is that each of the stories involves an object bought from a mysterious shop owned by Peter Cushing.

-- In the adaptation of At The Earths Core, a man-eating plant makes a brief appearance, interrupting a fight scene between the hero and an adversary.
+- Man-Eating Plant: In the adaptation of At the Earth's Core, a man-eating plant makes a brief appearance, interrupting a fight scene between the hero and an adversary.
 Needless to say, even though the two men had been trying to kill each other only minutes before, the hero saves his opponent from the clutches of the carnivorous creeping vine, and the two become fast friends, joining forces to defeat the evil Mahars that rule the underground world.